quadra-informatique/CyberMut-Magento/README.md

 ## Contributing

-This module is an **open-source extension** to the PrestaShop e-commerce solution.
+This module is an **open-source extension** to the Magento e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.

 ### Requirements for contributing